conradakunga/Blog/_posts/2025-06-16-locale-considerations-when-parsing-dates.md

 This is the most flexible technique.

+**The [DateTime.TryParse](https://learn.microsoft.com/en-us/dotnet/api/system.datetime.tryparse?view=net-9.0) method has overloads supporting these techniques.**

 ### TLDR

-Do not make any assumptions about the format of your data before parsing.
-Set the locale directly or use the relevant ParseExact method.
+**Do not make any assumptions about the format of your data before parsing.
+Set the locale directly or use the relevant `ParseExact` method.**

+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-06-16%20-%20Parsing%20%26%20Locales)

+Happy hacking!